 The management console is quite different from a conventional centralised AV product.
-The emphasis here is clearly on acquisition of data from clients, analysis of it, and then responses to the data acquired.
+The emphasis here is clearly on detection and response with acquisition of data from clients, analysis of it, and then responses to the data acquired.

 From this perspective, the platform has an extremely powerful and extensive set of information gathering tools, allowing you to build comprehensive queries of almost any type.
 These are then dispatched to the clients.
 Analysing this information is the core of the server product.